MicrosoftDocs/VBA-Docs/api/Project.Application.GetThemedColor.md

 ## Remarks

+> [!NOTE]
- **Note**  The Project Guide is disabled by default in Project.
+> The Project Guide is disabled by default in Project.
 Although you can create and display custom Project Guide pages, we recommend that you create a task pane app instead of the Project Guide for new development.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]